 Most household glues become solidified once they become dry, which means that flexible rubber would crack the bond.

-Rubber can be synthetic or natural, with most products like rubber boots, car tyres, and shoe soles being made from synthetic rubber.
+Rubber can be synthetic or natural, with most products like rubber boots, car tires, and shoe soles being made from synthetic rubber.

 Best glue for Rubber to Plastic